 Residential Roof Repair

-Servicing the Tri-County, Tampa Bay, and surrounding area.
+Servicing Broward, Miami-Dade, Palm Beach, Tampa Bay and surrounding areas.
 In business since 2002, repairing all types of roofing.

 Continue reading for information about identifying leaks, understanding how to repair them and what the costs can be.

 Below is a list of the residential roof repair issues that you might be able to spot, along with a brief description of what could be causing it and how to address it.

 - Missing Shingles.